DHTMLX/docs-diagram/docs/api/diagram/collapseitem_method.md

 ### Description

-@short: hides all children of the target shape or collapses the group/swimlane
+@short: Hides all children of the target shape or collapses the group/swimlane

 ### Usage